-Play is the Way?
+Is Play the Way?

-It can be transcendental: friends in intimate, platonic physical contact in a way that is not only acceptable, but encouraged, a “hug with impact,” as Ellis has also said.
-Play can break down barriers and slough off the burdens of the world brought with us into the practice space: resulting in relaxation, stress reduction, and release, and where people of all stripes and and orientations can be physically close without the psychological loads of sexualization or social anxiety.
+It can be transcendental: friends in intimate, platonic physical contact in a way that is not only acceptable, but encouraged: a “hug with impact,” as Ellis has also said.
+Such play can break down barriers and slough off the burdens of the world, resulting in relaxation, stress reduction, and release, and where people of all stripes and and orientations can be physically close without the psychological loads of sexualization or social anxiety.

 Some say that if training isn’t fun, most people won’t train.
 They probably have a point.

-But is “play” appropriate on the range?
+But what about on the range?
+Is “play” appropriate on a shooting range?

-How playful would we like the armed people standing around and behind us to be, as we shoot a course of fire alongside or in front of them?
+How playful would we like the armed people standing around and behind us to be as we shoot a course of fire alongside or in front of them?

 Shouldn’t the Dojo, then, be approached with the spirit of the Range?